 Under exceptional circumstances (such as the COVID-19 outbreak), the residency program replaces all face-to-face didactic and educational conferences by webinars.
 These meetings are held using AUB virtual meeting rooms and learning platforms.
 This aims to maintain a positive environment conducive to learning and educational excellence in the residency program, while keeping everyone safe.

-Grand Rounds will be held weekly on Monday and will consist of a formal anesthesiology faculty member presentation or guest speakers from other specialties or CA3 residents.
-Subject matter for grand rounds varies, but may include basic sciences, research, clinical anesthesia, case presentations, education or other topics.
-Yearly, grand rounds about drug abuse awareness, as well as anesthesia related specialties such as cardiology and cardiac surgery, pulmonary, neurosurgery, endocrinology, psychiatry are held.
-Each CA-3 resident will give a grand round presentation during their final year.
-The goal of these and other oral presentations is to develop the communicative skills necessary as a consultant anesthesiologist and for successful completion of the graduation requirements.
+Grand Rounds are held weekly and consist of a formal anesthesiology faculty member presentation or guest speakers from other specialties or CA3 residents.
+Subject matter for grand rounds vary, but may include basic sciences, research, clinical anesthesia, case presentations, medical education or other topics.
+Yearly, grand rounds about drug abuse awareness, as well as anesthesia related specialties such as cardiology and cardiac surgery, pulmonary, neurosurgery, endocrinology, palliative care and psychiatry are held.
+Each CA-3 resident gives a grand round presentation during his/her final year.
+The goal of these and other oral presentations is to develop the communicative skills necessary for a consultant anesthesiologist as well as for successful completion of the graduation requirements.

 Medical Education Lecture Series